 This is a short guide to get you started playing bingo online.

-Check the site is Legal
+Check the Site is Legal and Register

-The site must have a UK gambling licence to accept players from the United Kingdom.
+First of all, the site must have a UK gambling licence to accept players from the United Kingdom.
 If the site does not have a UK licence you should not play with them as if you are a victim of fraud or they refuse to pay out you will have no legal protections under UK law.

 If you are playing outside the UK check the licensing arrangements in the country in which you are playing.
 If online gaming is not legal in that country you may get in trouble with local law enforcement.

-Register for an account.
+If you are confident the site is legit, it’s time to register for an account.
 For this you will be required to enter your full name, postal address and a valid email account.
 You may also be asked or payment details, not to take money from your account, rather this is used to verify your age and identity.

 You may be asked for further documents to verify you are who you say you are.
 This is required by law to prevent crime and fraud, even if it can seem frustrating.
 Although you may not be asked to verify your account immediately you will be required to before you withdraw.
 If you want a quick withdrawal it is worth verifying your account in advance.